seygorin/cv-app-seygorin-epam-campus/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Then, open [http://localhost:3000](http://localhost:3000) in your browser to see the app in action.

-You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.
+You can start editing the application by modifying the `app/page.tsx` file.
+The page will automatically update as you make changes, thanks to Next.js's hot-reloading feature.

+## Fonts

-This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.
+This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font, ensuring that the app looks great with high-quality typography.

 ## Learn More

-To learn more about Next.js, take a look at the following resources:
+To learn more about the technologies used in this project, check out the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
+- [Next.js Documentation](https://nextjs.org/docs): Learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.
+- [Learn Next.js](https://nextjs.org/learn): An interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!
+- [TypeScript Documentation](https://www.typescriptlang.org/docs/): Comprehensive guide to TypeScript.
+- [CSS Modules Documentation](https://github.com/css-modules/css-modules): Learn how to use CSS Modules.
+- [Jest Documentation](https://jestjs.io/docs/en/getting-started): Guide to using Jest for testing.
+- [Redux Toolkit Documentation](https://redux-toolkit.js.org/introduction/getting-started): Introduction to Redux Toolkit.

 ## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.
+The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+For more details on deploying Next.js applications, refer to the [Next.js deployment documentation](https://nextjs.org/docs/deployment).